 - Lowering the Monthly Payment.
 A lower monthly payment means a more affordable loan from month to month — a key benefit for borrowers struggling to live within their means.
 If you plan to stay in your home for at least three to five years, accepting a prepayment penalty (which is usually a bad idea) can further reduce your interest rate and your monthly payment along with it.
 The most significant downsides here are the possibility of higher overall borrowing costs and taking longer to pay it off if, as is often the case, you reduce your monthly payment by lengthening your loan term.

 - Avoiding the Downsides of Adjustable Rates.
-Life is good for borrowers during the first five to seven years of the typical adjustable-rate mortgage (ARM) term, when the loan’s interest rate is likely lower than prevailing rates on 30-year fixed-rate mortgages.
+Life is good for borrowers during the first five to seven years of the typical adjustable-rate mortgage (ARM) term when the 30-year loan rate is likely to be lower than prevailing rates on 30-year fixed-rate mortgages.
 The bill comes due, literally, when the time comes for the rate to adjust.
 If rates have risen since the loan’s origination, which is common, the monthly payment spikes.
 Borrowers can avoid this unwelcome development by refinancing to a fixed-rate mortgage ahead of the jump.

 - Getting Rid of FHA Mortgage Insurance.
 With relaxed approval standards and low down payment requirements, Federal Housing Administration (FHA) mortgage loans help lower-income, lower-asset first-time buyers afford starter homes.
-But they have some significant drawbacks, including pricey mortgage insurance that endures for the life of the loan.
-Borrowers with sufficient equity (typically 20% or more) can put that behind them and reduce their monthly payment in the process by refinancing to a conventional mortgage.
+But they have some significant drawbacks, including pricey mortgage insurance that lasts for the life of the loan.
+Borrowers with sufficient equity (typically 20% or more) can put that behind them, reduce their monthly payment in the process by refinancing to a conventional mortgage, and avoid less expensive but still unwelcome private mortgage insurance (PMI).

 - Tapping Home Equity.
 Use a cash-out refinance loan to extract equity from your home.
-This type of loan allows you to borrow cash against the value of your home — cash you can then use to fund things like home improvement projects or debt consolidation.
+This type of loan allows you to borrow cash against the value of your home to fund things like home improvement projects or debt consolidation.
 Depending on the lender and jurisdiction, you can borrow up to 85% of your home equity (between rolled-over principal and cash proceeds) with this type of loan.
+But mind your other equity-tapping options: a home equity loan or home equity line of credit.

 Confirming what you hope to get out of your refinance is an essential prerequisite to calculating its likely cost and choosing the optimal offer.